kryptogo/jobs/README.md

 - Understanding of SEO best practices and techniques is a plus
 - Additional qualifications or experience in basic design is a plus
 - Ability to work creatively and love getting involved with events

+**Requirement**：

+- Familiarity with marketing material management and design
+- Understanding of SEO best practices and techniques is a plus
+- Ability to multitask and perform under tight deadlines
+- Additional qualifications or experience in basic design is a plus
+- Ability to work creatively

 #### Public Relationship Manager